-During the 1979 bus strike the army were brought in to provide transport for commuters and many found themselves travelling to work in the back of army lorries.
+During the 1979 bus strike, the army was brought in to provide transport for commuters and many found themselves travelling to work in the back of army lorries.

-On the 18th of January 1979 Seán Carberry spoke to commuters about the strike and impact it had on them.
-The report shows a scene at 7am in Ballymun, North Dublin, where five army lorries were on duty out of a total of 50 lorries between Dublin and Cork.
-As the morning went on however, the queues grew longer and in Finglas, at one stage, there was a queue over 50 yards long of commuters waiting for a lift.
+On the 18 January 1979 Seán Carberry spoke to commuters about the strike and impact it had on them.
+The report shows a scene at 7 am in Ballymun, North Dublin, where five army lorries were on duty out of a total of 50 lorries between Dublin and Cork.
+As the morning went on, however, the queues grew longer and in Finglas, at one stage, there was a queue over 50 yards long of commuters waiting for a lift.

 The service was provided free-of-charge by the army and continued for the duration of the bus workers dispute.